menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Moyers is worth considering.

-Being a small town, Moyers does not have a public transit system used by locals to get to and from work.
+Moyers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Moyers is a somewhat ethnically-diverse town.
+Moyers is a very ethnically-diverse town.
 The people who call Moyers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moyers residents report their race to be White, followed by Native American.
-Important ancestries of people in Moyers include English, Irish, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Moyers include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Moyers is English.
 Other important languages spoken here include Italian and Native American languages.